Hundreds stranded all night on snowy highway in Virginia - NewsBreak

 “Not one police (officer) came in the 16 hours we were stuck,” she said.
 “No one came.
 It was just shocking.
 Being in the most advanced country in the world, no one knew how to even clear one lane for all of us to get out of that mess?”

-Around daybreak, road crews began helping drivers get off “at any available interchange," the Virginia Department of Transportation tweeted.
+Around daybreak, road crews began helping drivers get off “at any available interchange to get them,” the Virginia Department of Transportation tweeted.

-At a news conference, officials could not say how many miles of backup remained or how many cars were still stuck.

-“I could not even imagine how many are out there," said Marcie Parker, a Virginia Department of Transportation engineer leading the effort to clear the interstate.

-Parker said crews were trying to first clear vehicles that could move on their own.
-Then they would tow disabled or abandoned ones and plow, she said, adding that the roadway was expected to be cleared for the Wednesday morning rush hour.

-People could be seen walking down traffic lanes still covered with ice and snow.
+By 9 a.m., a single lane of traffic was creeping forward between many stalled trucks and cars in one direction, while people could be seen walking down traffic lanes still covered with ice and snow.
+Crews were working to remove stopped trucks, plow snow, de-ice the pavement and guide stranded motorists to the nearest exits, transportation officials said.

-Gov. Ralph Northam said his team responded through the night by sending emergency messages to connect drivers with help and working with local officials to set up warming shelters as needed.
-Officials told reporters crews were helping distribute food, water and fuel.
+Gov. Ralph Northam said his team responded through the night, sending out emergency messages to connect stranded drivers with help and working with local officials to set up warming shelters as needed.
+He could not say when the situation would be resolved.

+“Right now, things aren’t moving, as you know, and as you can see on the cameras,” Northam told radio station WTOP Tuesday morning.

+The governor said he was not aware of any serious injuries that resulted from the mess.Tip line, reward established to help find missing girl not seen since 2019

-People who were stranded overnight and their families lashed out at Northam on Twitter, asking why the Virginia National Guard was not deployed.
+People who were stranded overnight and their families lashed out at Northam on Twitter, asking why the National Guard was not deployed to rescue stranded motorists or offer them food or other assistance.

-Northam said in an interview that he opted not to request National Guard help because the issue facing state crews was not a lack of manpower but the difficulty of getting workers and equipment through the snow and ice to where they needed to be.
-He said that effort was complicated by the disabled vehicles, freezing temperatures and ice.

-The impacted section of interstate was not pretreated, Parker said, because heavy rain preceded the snow, which fell at times as heavily as 2 inches an hour.
+The governor said the National Guard was “available” but he had not yet called upon Guard members to help.

 Rao said they stopped their car engine at least 30 times to conserve gas and ran the heat just enough to get warm.
 They had some potato chips, nuts and apples to eat, but Rao did not want to drink any bottled water because she had a sprained ankle and did not think she could reach a makeshift restroom.